paypal/skipto/index.md

 See the [Authors](#authors) section for more information.

-SkipTo is a replacement for your old classic "Skipnav" link, (so please use it as such)!
+SkipTo is a replacement for your old classic "Skip To Main" link, (so please use it as such)!
-The SkipTo script creates a drop-down menu consisting of the links to the important places on a given web page.
-The menu will make it easier for keyboard and screen reader users to quickly jump to the desired location by simply choosing it from the list of options.
+The SkipTo script creates a drop-down menu consisting of the links to the important ARIA landmark regions and headings on a page.
+The menu will make it easier for keyboard and screen reader users to quickly jump to the desired location by simply choosing it from the menu items, which also .

 ![Example Screen Shot](https://paypal.github.io/skipto/images/example_screen_shot.png "Example Screen Shot")

 ## How it works

-1. The SkipTo menu becomes visible the first time the user tabs into the page.
+1. The SkipTo menu by deafult is visible when the page loads.
+It can be configured to become visible the first time the user tabs into the page.
-2. Once the keyboard focus is on the menu, pressing the ENTER or the SPACEBAR key will pull down the list of high-level headings and landmarks on the current page.
+2. Once the keyboard focus is on the menu, pressing the <kbd>enter</kbd> or the <kbd>space</kbd> key will pull down the list of high-level headings and landmarks on the current page.
-3. Use arrow keys to select your choice and press ENTER to skip to it.
+3. Use arrow keys or the letter keys to select your choice and press ENTER to skip to it.
 4. If you decide to reach the menu again, simply press the built-in access key (0 by default).
 See the notes on [Access keys](#access-keys) for More information on how to use them.

 ## How do I get it on my web site